CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 The project needs certain specific and sensitive pieces of information to run.
 We store these in the user's development environment and not in source control.

-For Mac and Linux, you can permanently store the enviromental variables in your command line shell's configuration file, e.g. `~/.bashrc`, `~/.bash_profile`, `~/.zshrc` or `~/.profile`.
+For Mac and Linux, you can permanently store the environmental variables in your command line shell's configuration file, e.g. `~/.bashrc`, `~/.bash_profile`, `~/.zshrc` or `~/.profile`.
 Add a line `export VAR_NAME=VALUE` in your file and run `source file` to read it in when newly created.
 Any new shells will automatically have the new environment.

 For Windows, you can set environmental variables under System -> Advanced or you can download a terminal emulator such as [Git Bash](https://gitforwindows.org/) and follow the instructions for Mac and Linux above.
 A terminal emulator is reccommended.